 How to Invest Locally Using Self Directed Retirement Accounts

-My Own Efforts to Invest Locally Using a Self Directed IRA
+My Personal Efforts to Invest Locally Using a Self Directed IRA

 Regular readers of my blog may remember that it was through my desire to invest in local sustainable food businesses that I first encountered self-directed IRAs.
 I did some research ahead of time, but looking back now realize I opened my self-directed IRA in 2017 rather impetuously.
 It’s working out well enough, but I didn’t know about Solo 401ks back then.
 I think those are much less complicated and cumbersome so if I were to do it over again I’d likely open a Solo 401k instead since I am now self-employed and eligible for this type of account.